The Real Brokerage Inc. (REAX) Stock: Analyzing the Market Value

 REAX) stock’s latest price update

-The Real Brokerage Inc. (NASDAQ: REAX) has experienced a rise in its stock price by 7.75 compared to its previous closing price of 1.42.
-However, the company has seen a gain of 8.51% in its stock price over the last five trading days.
+The Real Brokerage Inc. (NASDAQ: REAX)’s stock price has gone rise by 12.42 in comparison to its previous close of 1.53, however, the company has experienced a 22.86% increase in its stock price over the last five trading days.

 REAX’s Market Performance